|Follow PSU Men's Golf:||Follow @PennStateMGOLF|

 Nye Family Golf Tradition

 Bob Nye coached golf and soccer at the College of Wooster from 1963-1996 and was inducted into Wooster's Hall of Fame in 1997.
 He served as the president of the Golf Coaches Association of America (GCAA) from 1984-86 and was inducted into its Hall of Fame in 1998.
 In 2000, the elder Nye received the GCAA's highest distinction by being presented with the Honor Award for his lifetime contributions to golf.
 He was named Golfweek's Father of the Year in 2007.

 Coach Nye's brother, Scott, is the head golf professional at the prestigious Merion Golf Club, located in Ardmore, Pa., which has hosted four United States Open Championships.
 In his time at Merion they have hosted the 2004 US Amateur, the 2009 Walker Cup and will host the 2013 U.S. Open.

-Nye's youngest brother, Gary, serves as the head golf professional at the Rolling Rock Club in Ligonier, Pa.
+Nye's youngest brother, Gary, serves as the head golf professional at the Stock Farm Club in Hamilton, MT.